State Attorney's Office of the Republic of Croatia: Attorney General and deputies

-84 of The Act on the State's Attorney Office; the grounds for the dismissal referred to under Article 69, Paragraph 1, items 1 to 4 of The Act on the State's Attorney Office exist.
-The motion for the dismissal of the State's Attorney General may be filed by the Government.
+84 of The Act on the State Attorney's Office; the grounds for the dismissal referred to under Article 69, Paragraph 1, items 1 to 4 of The Act on the State Attorney's Office exist.
+The motion for the dismissal of the State Attorney's General may be filed by the Government.
 The final verdict is in the hands of the Parliament, that has to obtain an opinion from the Justice Committee.

-List of State's Attorney Generals
+List of State Attorneys General

 Funds

 Funds for the operation of the State Attorney's Office are provided from the state budget.
 The amount is provided according to the provisions that apply to the provision of funds for the courts and have to be secured in such an amount to enable a regular execution of all the tasks in the State Attorney's Office.
 The amount is determined on the basis of a proposal made by the State Attorney.
 The request has to include an estimate of the workload of regular and temporary tasks, the number of officials, servants, and employees required and other indicators relevant to the determination of a number of funds required.
 In 2013, Office had annual budget of 299,816,050 HRK (c. €40,000).